This easy DIY docking station holds your phone, Apple Watch and more on your nightstand while charging.

 To further contain your cords, add a couple cord clips on the back of the valet.

-And now your new nightstand charging station is ready to be wrapped up for Christmas, unless you plant to give it to yourself like I am 😉
+Now your new nightstand charging station is ready to be wrapped up for Christmas, unless you plan to give it to yourself like I am 😉

 Wouldn’t you agree it looks pretty awesome on my nightstand?